Baland Jalal: Reception

-Popularizing science and press

 Jalal has been active in public communication of science.
 He has appeared on podcasts including The Jordan B. Peterson Podcast, Science Vs, and The School of Greatness, where he has discussed topics such as sleep, dreams, nightmares, and psychiatric disorders.
 He has delivered TEDx talks and has lectured at public and academic institutions, including the University of Oxford and Harvard University.

-He has written about topics in neuroscience including sleep, dreams, consciousness, and mental health, with work appearing in outlets such as TIME, Scientific American, Big Think, and The Boston Globe.
+He has written about topics in neuroscience including sleep, dreams, consciousness, and mental health, with work appearing in outlets such as Time, Scientific American, Big Think, and The Boston Globe.

 Jalal's work has been covered by media such as CNN, The Washington Post, Today, NBC News, The Times, and others.
 He has also appeared on broadcast media, including NPR's The Pulse, and BBC's Victoria Derbyshire show and the BBC documentary Uncanny.

-Since 2023, Jalal has tought courses on neuroscience at the Peterson Academy, an online learning platform founded by Mikhaila Fuller and Jordan B Peterson.
-His courses include Introduction to Neuroscience, The Neuroscience of Human Nature, and The Neuroscience of Dreams.
+Since 2023, Jalal has taught nine eight-hour neuroscience courses at Peterson Academy, an online learning platform founded by Mikhaila Fuller and Jordan B Peterson.
+His courses include Introduction to Neuroscience, The Neuroscience of Human Nature, The Neuroscience of Dreams, the Neuroscience of Love, Intro to Neuropsychiatry, the Neuroscience of Well-Being and Optimal Performance, Intro to Neurology, Intro to the Neuroscience of Business and Marketing and Intro to Vision and Neuroasthetics.

+Personal life

+In interviews, Jalal has described an international and travel-intensive working life, during which he has spent extended periods in different countries in connection with research, teaching, and public engagement.
+He has stated that throughout much of his career he has moved between Europe and the United States, often combining academic work with public lectures and media appearances.
+At the same time, he has expressed a desire in the longer term to settle more permanently and prioritize time with his family.
+He has stated that he is not married and does not have children.

+Jalal has noted that Danish is his native language and that he speaks Kurdish with his parents.
+He grew up as the middle child in a family of three siblings.
+He has also stated that he learned Arabic during his studies in Egypt.

+Jalal has described himself as Muslim in public interviews.